-Pickpocket using a Magazine as Cover -The pickpocket appears to be engrossed in a magazine while sneaking a hand from under his jacket into the mark's purse.
+Some pickpockets use a newspaper or magazine as cover -The pickpocket appears to be engrossed in a magazine while sneaking a hand from under his jacket into the mark’s purse.
 There are all sorts of pickpockets in the world, working at various skill levels.
-The lowest level is made up of simple opportunists.These pickpockets don't employ any special technique; they simply seek out people who have left themselves vulnerable.
+The lowest level is made up of simple opportunists.These pickpockets don’t employ any special technique; they simply seek out people who have left themselves vulnerable.
 For example, college students often study in crowded public areas, with their backpacks sitting open next to them.
-A pickpocket simply sits near a student and surreptitiously reaches into the victim's backpack.
+A pickpocket simply sits near a student and surreptitiously reaches into the victim’s backpack.
 Opportunists also target people sleeping at the beach and people waiting around with their luggage in airports.

 Compassion and Distraction – Just as in a magic show, the major method at work here is distraction.
 Human beings usually focus their attention on one thing, so if you give them anything interesting to focus on, they won’t pay attention to their money and valuables.
 In the pickpocketing world, distraction can get pretty elaborate.

 The following are additional examples of how pickpockets may victimize you

 Two members of a team might stage a fight while the third member takes advantage of the inattentive crowd.

 Child pickpockets may try to show something to a mark, like a drawing or a toy, while other children sneak up from behind.

 A thief surreptitiously sprays the victim with something that looks like bird droppings, or a convincing facsimile, and then offer to help clean it off.
 As they help you clean it off, another thief picks up your purse, or removes your wallet.